Edited by: Keri Stooksbury

 Star Alliance carriers that offer regular service to the Maldives are Air India, Singapore Airlines, and Turkish Airlines.
 Other carriers sometimes operate seasonal service to the Maldives.

-Hot Tip: Don’t forget to check out our in-depth review of United Airlines in its own dedicated piece!
+Hot Tip: Don’t forget to check out our review of United Airlines in its own dedicated piece!

 Here are our favorite Chase Ultimate Reward credits cards that will help you earn points to transfer directly to United Airlines: